joanocha/joanocha.github.io/_pages/about.md

         I received my PhD in Biodiversity, Genetics and Evolution having been advised by Raquel Godinho at the University of Porto, and Rasmus Nielsen at UC Berkeley.
     </p>
     <p>
         When I am not doing <a href="https://joanocha.github.io/projects/">research</a>, I enjoy being in close contact with nature and sharing all the amazing wonders our planet has to offer with the people I love.
-I was born in Portugal, and I speak fluently portuguese, english, spanish and a bit of french.
-Feel free to contact me in any of these languages.
     </p>
 </div>